TakenCdosG/chefs/wp-content/plugins/woocommerce-social-media-share-buttons/README.txt

 You can also customize the plugin with the following features:

-* Pick from 3 layout options, button, button with counter or box with counter.
+* Pick from 4 layout options, button, button with counter, box with counter custom button images.

 * Select which social media share buttons to display.
 Pick from:
   - Facebook
   - Twitter
   - Google+
   - Pinterest
   - Tumblr
   - Linkedin
   - StumbleUpon
   - Email
   - VKontakte

 * Use shortcode to add social media share buttons to posts, pages, products, events etc. [woocommerce_social_media_share_buttons]